researchstudio-sat/webofneeds/documentation/piwik/README.md

 ## How PIWIK was setup first time:

  * went manually through the piwik setup (creating user 'piwik' with password, etc)
+ * set in the dashboard in Settings => Keep URL fragments and Save
  * add the following lines in piwik config.ini.php:

 ```